kubernetes/website/docs/concepts/controllers/statefulsets.md

 ---

 {% capture overview %}
-**Stateful Sets are a beta feature in 1.5.
+**StatefulSets are a beta feature in 1.5.
 This feature replaces the Pet Sets feature from 1.4.
-Users of Pet Sets are referred to the 1.5 [Upgrade Guide](/docs/tasks/stateful-set/upgrade-from-petsets-to-stateful-sets/) for further information on how to upgrade existing Pet Sets to Stateful Sets.**
+Users of Pet Sets are referred to the 1.5 [Upgrade Guide](/docs/tasks/stateful-set/upgrade-from-petsets-to-stateful-sets/) for further information on how to upgrade existing Pet Sets to StatefulSets.**

-A Stateful Set is a Controller that provides a unique identity to its Pods.
+A StatefulSet is a Controller that provides a unique identity to its Pods.
 It provides guarantees about the ordering of deployment and scaling.
 {% endcapture %}

 {% capture body %}

-### When to Use a Stateful Set
+### When to Use a StatefulSet
-Stateful Sets are valuable for applications that require one or more of the following.
+StatefulSets are valuable for applications that require one or more of the following.

 * Stable, unique network identifiers.